10 Healthy Uses for Apple Cider Vinegar

 High levels of potassium in the vinegar work like a clarifying tonic on the body, helping clear up sinus infections, candida, sore throats, and allergies.
 Some New Yorkers do a cleanse with it (and clean food) instead of juice.

 It won’t replace eating well and exercise, but apple cider vinegar may help you feel full longer, and some natural-health experts say its enzymes and soluble fiber can aid in fat metabolism.
 A study done on mice showed that acetic acid (main component of the vinegar) slowed fat accumulation.

 Summertime bug bites

 It’s an antiseptic that can soothe bug bites and skin allergies almost instantly.

 Beauty blemishes, burns, and bad hair days

 When used as a toner, it helps curbs acne and blemishes with its antimicrobial and anti-inflammatory properties.
 Add it to a bath for sunburn relief (about a cup) and rinse your hair with it for instant shine (a few tablespoons).

-Of course ACV isn’t the only vinegar out there.
-Here’s how apple cider vinegar compares to coconut vinegar.
-Plus, here are some more natural ways to fight acne.
+Of course ACV isn't the only vinegar out there.
+Here's how apple cider vinegar compares to coconut vinegar.
+Plus, the two natural products Chloë Grace Moretz uses to treat her acne.